-AI Agents in the Workplace: The Secret to Reducing Ticket Volume to Near Zero
+AI Agents in IT Operations: How Agentic AI Reduces Ticket Volume to Near Zero

 Despite years of modernization, ticket volume remains a stubborn constant for many IT leaders.
 The same problems reoccur slow devices, crashing apps, failed updates, and broken workflows.
 Productivity quietly slipped away, while IT teams spent their time in a constant reactive state.